The Gettysburg Seasonal Home Maintenance Checklist: Essential HVAC, Plumbing & Electrical Tips

 Freeze Prevention

-- Maintain consistent temperature: Keep home heated even when away
+• Maintain consistent temperature: Keep the home heated even when away

-- Let faucets drip: During extreme cold, allow slight drip to prevent freezing
+• Let faucets drip: During extreme cold, allow a slight drip to prevent freezing

 Electrical Safety in Winter